-For Jutai, making art was an essential act - an attempt at balance in a world off-kilter too much of the time.
-He was a mystical soul whose work often depicts human figures in the midst of transformation with spirits, animals, and other humans.
-Issues of power and protection suffuse his work.
-Jutai spoke eloquently about the power of the spirit world, which he felt was more closely linked to our temporal world than we might imagine.
-He asserted that the spirits are always with us, like veins under the surface of skin, imparting their power and protection to human beings in times of need.
+For Jutai, making art is an essential act - an attempt at balance in a world off-kilter too much of the time.
+He is a mystical soul whose work often depicts human figures in the midst of transformation with spirits, animals, and other humans.
+He imbues his work with his explorations of issues around power and protection.
+Jutai speaks eloquently about the power of the spirit world, which he feels is more closely linked to our temporal world than we might imagine.
+He asserts that the Spirits are always with us, like veins under the surface of skin, imparting their power and protection to human beings in times of need.

 Toonoo's work is found in many private and public collections in Canada and abroad.

 “Instead of depicting the traditional Inuit way of life, or even that life in transition, Toonoo has taken on a universal theme: the human condition.
 At the same time, his art is extremely personal.
 "I try to give power to my work," he says.
 "Lots of times, my tongue gets tied and I can't really say what I'm thinking."
 The silent stone gives him eloquence.”